kehontas/classwork/homework/week1/assignment.md

 ## 5. Finally:

-How much time did this problem set take you?
+How much time did this problem set take you?  well I still never finished the 3rd level of the game

 What, if anything, did you have trouble with?
+I had trouble with problem 3

 What, from lecture, would you like us to cover more clearly?